 To facilitate the sharing and (short-term) storage of files, we built the back-end providing a simple API.
 Read more on our work here.

-Working with Tweede golf in practice
+Working with Tweede golf

 Often a collaboration starts with a common interest or belief.
-We organize a workshop together or do a hack day to explore ideas we share.
+We might organize a workshop together or do a hack day to explore ideas we share.

 We work on research projects on the one hand because we want to contribute to open-source software for a safer internet, and on the other because new technology fascinates us and keeps us sharp.